 Treatments focus on a patient’s ability to breathe without distress.
-Caused by an inhalation of asbestos fibers, asbestosis is a lung disease that, over time, creates labored and painful breathing.
+Asbestosis is caused by an inhalation of asbestos fibers and is a lung disease that, over time, creates labored and painful breathing.
 Lung tissues that are scarred from embedded fibers impede the natural breathing process.

 Doctors often prescribe inhalers and medications like bronchodilators, aspirin and antibiotics to help those diagnosed with asbestosis.
 In some patients, treatments such as a humidifier, oxygen therapy, chest percussion or postural drainage may also be recommended to relieve symptoms of chest congestion, tightness and difficulty breathing.
 If a patient’s symptoms are so severe that medications don’t work, a doctor may recommend surgery to remove scar tissue.